 Dr. Imad Shehadeh

-Since 1991, JETS has trained hundreds of leaders from all over the Middle East, the Arab Peninsula and North Africa, and has both Masters and Doctorate graduate programs.
+Since 1991, JETS has trained hundreds of leaders from all over the Middle East, the Arab Peninsula and North Africa, and has Bachelors, Masters and Doctorate graduate programs.
 While the Middle East is very unstable in today's political climate, Jordan is actually relatively stable and JETS has been shown favor by the government to exist and train leaders.
-JETS seek to draw students from throughout the 22 Arabic-speaking countries.
+JETS seeks to draw students from throughout the 22 Arabic-speaking countries.
 It trains those of a non-Muslim background on its campus, and those of a Muslim background through online and extension programs as it is safely possible.
 It then sends them out to be missionaries and pastors.
-JETS play a very strategic role in God's plan to build His Church.
+JETS plays a very strategic role in God's plan to build His Church.

 Fellowship continued to build on Michael Easley's relationship with Dr. Shehadeh when in 2009, we invited him to teach a seminar on Islam.
 That interaction continued a dialog regarding a potential partnership that led to two trips in 2014 to explore what a global partnership might look like.
 It became clear that JETS' vision to train Arab leaders to lead Arab churches aligns directly with Fellowship's vision, and a partnership was born.
 We look forward to continuing to build this relationship in ways that build the Church in the Middle East, and provide a valuable perspective for Fellowship to better understand the unique challenges to the Gospel that exist in that region of the world.